01 of 08

 Bengals' coats are short, silky, and have an iridescent effect; if the light catches a Bengal cat's coat the right way, it can look glittery.

-The most recognizable characteristic however, is likely their striking, distinct markings.
-Generally, their coats can be spotted (like a cheetah) or "marbled," which (you guessed it) looks like marble, with long, slightly wiggly stripes.
-Most...
-Bengals are black and brown, but their coats can have a variety of colors, including silver, charcoal, and even blue.Continue to 4 of 8 below.
+The most recognizable characteristic is likely their striking, distinct markings.
+Generally, their coats can be spotted (like a cheetah) or marbled with long, slightly wiggly stripes as seen in marble stone.
+Most Bengals are black and brown, but their coats can have a variety of colors, including silver, charcoal, and even blue.Continue to 4 of 8 below.

 04 of 08